SAP/cloud-security-services-integration-library/java-security/README.md

       .withClientSecret("oauth-client-secret")
       .build();
 ```
-:bulb: `OAuth2ServiceConfiguration.getClientIdentity()` is a convenience method that with `OAuth2ServiceConfigurationBuilder` implementation will resolve `ClientCredential` or `ClientCertificate` implementations of `ClientIdentity` interface based on the `credential-type` from the Xsuaa service binding.
-Therefore, providing the correct implementation for the configured authentication type e.g. X.509 or client secret based
+:bulb: `OAuth2ServiceConfiguration.getClientIdentity()` is a convenience method that with `OAuth2ServiceConfigurationBuilder` implementation will resolve `ClientCredentials` or `ClientCertificate` implementations of `ClientIdentity` interface based on the `credential-type` from the Xsuaa service binding.
+Therefore, providing the correct implementation for the configured authentication type e.g. X.509 or client secret based.

 ### Setup Step 2: Setup Validators
 Now configure the `JwtValidatorBuilder` once with the service configuration from the previous step.